nautobot/nautobot/docs/models/users/objectpermission.md

 ## Actions

-There are four core actions that can be permitted for each type of object within NetBox, roughly analogous to the CRUD convention (create, read, update, and delete):
+There are four core actions that can be permitted for each type of object within Nautobot, roughly analogous to the CRUD convention (create, read, update, and delete):

 * **View** - Retrieve an object from the database
 * **Add** - Create a new object
 * **Change** - Modify an existing object
 * **Delete** - Delete an existing object

 In addition to these, permissions can also grant custom actions that may be required by a specific model or plugin.
-For example, the `napalm_read` permission on the device model allows a user to execute NAPALM queries on a device via NetBox's REST API.
+For example, the `napalm_read` permission on the device model allows a user to execute NAPALM queries on a device via Nautobot's REST API.
 These can be specified when granting a permission in the "additional actions" field.

 !!! note
     Internally, all actions granted by a permission (both built-in and custom) are stored as strings in an array field named `actions`.